alan-turing-institute/mogp-emulator/docs/methods/thread/ThreadTopicExperimentalDesign.rst

    exchanging "bad" points for "better" points.
 The algorithms are simple to implement and fast, but not guaranteed to converge to the globally best solution.
-More sophisticated algorithms such as branch and bound which give a global optimum (see ProcBranchAndBound?) are available but slower and harder tio implement.
+More sophisticated algorithms such as branch and bound which give a global optimum
+   (see :ref:`ProcBranchAndBoundAlgorithm<ProcBranchAndBoundAlgorithm>`)
+   are available but slower and harder to implement.
 -  *The Karhunen-Loeve expansion*.
 A promising way to handle the nonlinearity of the covariance function in its parameters is to use the Karhunen-Loeve expansion.
 This approach is described in more